rabitsdragon/demo-p5js/README.md

 $ git push origin main
 ```

-5. The pushed changes should be visible on GitHub.
+5. The pushed changes should be visible on GitHub!

 If you cloned the repository with HTTPS instead of SSH, you will get an authentication error when trying to push.
-To convert the remote URL to SSH, follow [this GitHub tutorial on managing remote repositories](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-ssh-to-https)
+To convert the remote URL to SSH, follow [this GitHub tutorial on managing remote repositories](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-ssh-to-https).
+If you haven't yet configured an SSH key for your GitHub account, you should follow [this GitHub tutorial on adding SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).